Skip to content

 Explanation

-This bench keeps the same six equal masses and the same motor-style torque while you slide the masses inward or outward.
-That keeps the comparison honest: the big change is mass distribution, not the amount of mass or the cause of the rotation.
+This bench keeps the comparison clean.
+The same six equal masses and the same motor-style torque stay in play while you slide the masses inward or outward.
+That means the main thing changing is mass distribution, so you can see directly how layout changes spin-up.

 Key ideas

 01Moment of inertia depends on where the mass is, not just how much mass there is.
-Each piece contributes through $mr^2$, so mass farther from the axis counts much more strongly.
+Mass farther from the axis counts much more strongly because each contribution is weighted by .

 Frozen walkthrough